On this page

 For this example, assume the metric event has a numeric event property VALUE.
 This table is the chronological log of events coming into Amplitude:

 The metric event was triggered three times, twice by U1 and once by U2.
-Again, U5 does not count.
+Again, U5 doesn't count.

-With that information, we can plug these values into each of the formulas listed above:
+With that information, you can plug these values into each of the formulas listed above:

 Funnel example

-For this example, let’s define our funnel as events ME1 and ME2, performed in that order.
+For this example, define the funnel as events ME1 and ME2, performed in that order.
 This table is the chronological log of the events coming into Amplitude:

 Here, the number of unique users who triggered the events in the funnel in the given order—defined as FM in the list earlier—is two (U1, U2).
 U3, U4. and U5 didn’t qualify for the funnel: U3 didn’t trigger ME2, and U4 triggered ME2 out of order; U5 never triggered the exposure event, and thus isn’t included in the experiment at all.